The Admissions Policy of the RGS Qatar is modelled on that of the RGS Guildford, UK, whilst taking

 As a British School delivering a British curriculum, English is the language of communication at the RGS Qatar and in all academic lessons, except during language lessons and Islamic Studies.
 Consequently, prospective pupils must demonstrate that they are sufficiently fluent in English (written, comprehension and spoken) to be able to communicate effectively and progress in school.

 responsibility willseek to ensure that all pupils at the RGS Qatar benefit equally from its provision.
-To this end, the School is committed to an Admissions Policy which makes no discrimination on the grounds of ethnic origin, disability or religion.
+To this end, the school is committed to an Admissions Policy which makes no discrimination on the grounds of ethnic origin, disability or religion.
 However, we are fully aware of the amount of effective provision we

 The RGS Qatar is committed to:

-- the promotion of a culture within the School which actively discourages discrimination on the grounds of ethnic origin, gender, disability or religion;
+- -the promotion of a culture within the school which actively discourages discrimination on the grounds of ethnic origin, gender, disability or religion;

-- ensuring that disabled members of the school community are not unreasonably disadvantaged, within the constraints of existing buildings and location.
+- -ensuring that disabled members of the school community are not unreasonably disadvantaged, within the constraints of existing buildings and location.

 The aim of the Admissions Policy is to select pupils who will flourish in the particular environment the school provides and take full advantage of the opportunities available.
 Any parent can apply provided that they agree to take a full and active part in supporting their child’s education at the RGS

 Applications for all children who are registered will be considered in exactly the same way.

-The Admissions Policy is determined by the Head of School and administered by the Head of Admissions; the Head of School’s decision on admissions matters is final.
-The School is not obliged to state its reasons for rejection of a candidate.
+The Admissions Policy is determined by the Head of School and administered by the Head of Admissions; the Head of School’s decision on admissions matters isfinal.
+The school is not obliged to state its reasons for rejection of a candidate.
 The admissions process is made up of the following stages: application, assessment, acceptance and registration.
 Please refer to the Admissions Process section of the website.